gagolews/genieclust/devel/sphinx/weave/r.md

 (such as the Adjusted Rand or the Pair Sets Index) that can be used as external cluster validity measures.

-For more details, refer to the package's documentation.
+For more details, refer to the package's {any}`documentation <../rapi>`.
-Don't forget to check out the Python examples regarding noise point detection, benchmarking, timing, etc.
+Don't forget to check out the Python examples regarding noise points detection, benchmarking, timing, etc.